PDXpert PLM Software

 - Can I access PDXpert PLM from a remote location over the Internet?

 With the PDXpert client application installed, any computer can access product data from a branch office, shop floor, home, or on the road.
-Connect via a virtual private network (VPN) or the server machine's public IP connection.
-See the Installation Guide for details.
+Connect via your virtual private network (VPN) or using PDXpert's private encryption (see the Installation Guide for details).
 In addition, the PDXpert server's installed client (or other internal network client) can be used via Remote Desktop (RDP).

-Unlike browser-based systems, PDXpert's client performance is enhanced with significant intelligent caching.
-That said, engineering data is often large and complex, and your users will always benefit from a fast internet connection.
+Unlike browser-based systems, PDXpert's performance is enhanced with significant intelligent client-side caching.
+Of course, engineering data is often large and complex, and your users will always benefit from a fast internet connection.

 Licensing & purchase